Intracto/elastic-synonym-bundle/README.md

     default: # unique config identifier
       name: Synonyms # user-friendly name
       file: '%env(string:INTRACTO_ELASTIC_SYNONYM_DIR)%synonyms.txt' # absolute path to synonym file [only configs with valid files will be accessible]
-      indices: ["index"] # array of all indices that need to be refreshed on change
+      indices: ["index"] # array of all indices (or aliases) that need to be refreshed on change
 ```

 ```